alessandra80/RunAnalysis/CodeBook.md

 The original data were been normalised and bounded within [-1,1] so the results from which we start to make the course project were unitlless.
 Consequently, also the new results are unitlless.

-3. meanXaxisTBodyAcceleration
+Variable 3. meanXaxisTBodyAcceleration

  	mean of the time (T in the name) domain body acceleration signal on the X axis, coming from the mobile phone 	        accelerometer (feature previously named tBodyAcc-mean()-X)

-4. meanYaxisTBodyAcceleration
+Variable 4. meanYaxisTBodyAcceleration

 	mean of the time (T in the name) domain body acceleration signal on the Y axis, coming from the mobile phone 	        accelerometer (feature previously named tBodyAcc-mean()-Y)

-5. meanZaxisTBodyAcceleration
+Variable 5. meanZaxisTBodyAcceleration

 	mean of the time (T in the name) domain body acceleration signal on the Z axis, coming from the mobile phone 	        accelerometer (feature previously named tBodyAcc-mean()-Z)

-6. stdXaxisTBodyAcceleration
+Variable 6. stdXaxisTBodyAcceleration

 	std of the time (T in the name) domain body acceleration signal on the X axis, coming from the mobile phone 	        accelerometer (feature previously named tBodyAcc-std()-X)

-7. stdYaxisTBodyAcceleration
+Variable 7. stdYaxisTBodyAcceleration

   std of the time (T in the name) domain body acceleration signal on the Y axis, coming from the mobile phone 	        accelerometer (feature previously named tBodyAcc-std()-Y)

-8. stdZaxisTBodyAcceleration
+Variable 8. stdZaxisTBodyAcceleration

 	std of the time (T in the name) domain body acceleration signal on the Z axis, coming from the mobile phone 	        accelerometer (feature previously named tBodyAcc-std()-Z)

-9. meanXaxisTGravityAcceleration
+Variable 9. meanXaxisTGravityAcceleration

 	mean of the time (T in the name) domain gravity acceleration signal on the X axis, coming from the mobile 		phone accelerometer (feature previously named tGravityAcc-mean()-X)

-10. meanYaxisTGravityAcceleration
+Variable 10. meanYaxisTGravityAcceleration

 	mean of the time (T in the name) domain gravity acceleration signal on the Y axis, coming from the mobile 		phone accelerometer (feature previously named tGravityAcc-mean()-Y)

-11. meanZaxisTGravityAcceleration
+Variable 11. meanZaxisTGravityAcceleration

 	mean of the time (T in the name) domain gravity acceleration signal on the Z axis, coming from the mobile 		phone accelerometer (feature previously named tGravityAcc-mean()-Z)

-12. stdXaxisTGravityAcceleration
+Variable 12. stdXaxisTGravityAcceleration

 	std of the time (T in the name) domain gravity acceleration signal on the X axis, coming from the mobile phone         accelerometer (feature previously named tGravityAcc-std()-X)

-13. stdYaxisTGravityAcceleration
+Variable 13. stdYaxisTGravityAcceleration

 	std of the time (T in the name) domain gravity acceleration signal on the Y axis, coming from the mobile phone         accelerometer (feature previously named tGravityAcc-std()-Y)

-3.

-14. stdZaxisTGravityAcceleration
+Variable 14. stdZaxisTGravityAcceleration

        meanXaxisTimeDerivedTBodyAcceleration
 meanYaxisTimeDerivedTBodyAcceleration
 meanZaxisTimeDerivedTBodyAcceleration